 Alicia M. Schatteman

-Nonprofit Management, Public Administration, Performance Management, Public Communications, Citizen Participation and Electronic Government
+Nonprofit Management, Performance Management, Public Communications, Social Media

 Overview of Scholarly Activity:

 Professor Schatteman is an assistant professor of nonprofit management in the Division of Public Administration and Department of Political Science.
 She received her BSSc in Public Administration from the University of Ottawa and an MA in Canadian Studies from Trent University, both in her native country of Canada.
 After working for over 10 years in the government and nonprofit sectors, she received an MS in Communications Management from the Newhouse School at Syracuse University and Ph.D. in Public Administration from Rutgers University.
 Prior to joining the faculty at NIU in the fall of 2010, she taught at Kean University, Rutgers University and John Jay College of Criminal Justice in New York City.
-Her research and teaching interests are nonprofit management, public administration, public communications and electronic government.
+Her research and teaching interests are nonprofit effectiveness and efficiancey.

 Schatteman, A.M.
 (2010) “State of Ontario’s Municipal Performance Reports: A Critical Analysis”, Canadian Public Administration /Administration publique du Canada.
 53(4): 531–550.